 Making a fire

-Campfires are an important and enjoyable ritual of outdoor recreation.
-They are useful for preparing food, and the warmth they provide on a cold winter’s day is most welcome.
-Making a campfire in Finland’s national parks is allowed in designated spots if no grass or forest fire warnings are in effect.
+Making a campfire in Finland’s national parks is allowed in designated spots if no wildfire warning is in effect.
 Most designated camping and picnic sites in the national parks and many other popular outdoor recreation areas include a campfire ring and a woodshed stocked with free-to-use firewood.
 This generous service comes with some instructions.

 • Always use extreme caution when handling fire.
 The one who lights the fire is always responsible for its safety.
 Please note that making a fire at campfire sites can be banned locally.